yashsriram/sixth-sense/README.md

 - Tested on Ubuntu 18.04
     - If you use a distrubution that uses rolling release cycle (like Arch) you might have to install some older version of JRE and mesa (opensource intel openGL driver) that work with processing library.
 ## demonstration
-A walkthrough of important aspects and the system in general.
+The following video illustrates important aspects and the system in general.

 [![](http://img.youtube.com/vi/B1wlH_T2Ub0/0.jpg)](https://www.youtube.com/watch?v=B1wlH_T2Ub0)